ChenglongWang/GAME-Net/benchmarks/ocp/README.md

 and surfaces are label as `{metal}-0000.(contcar|poscar)`.
-[`lmdb_creation_gamenet.ipynb`](./lmdb_creation_gamenet.ipynb) contains the code to convert the datasets to the OCP-compatible [`lmdb`](https://git.openldap.org/openldap/openldap/) format.
+[`lmdb_creation_gamenet.ipynb`](./lmdb_creation_gamenet.ipynb) contains the code to convert the datasets to the OCP-compatible [`lmdb`](https://git.openldap.org/openldap/openldap/) format and describes the format chosen for the files in the datasets.
 If executed, the notebook will extract the contents of the compressed files, allowing to explore the raw contents of the databases.
 Moreover, the notebook contains the procedure to perform the nested cross validation with an stratified splitting of the samples.

 These datasets only contain the [`POSCAR`](https://www.vasp.at/wiki/index.php/POSCAR) and [`CONTCAR`](https://www.vasp.at/wiki/index.php/CONTCAR) structures (*ansatz* and relaxed respectively) of each Density Functional Theory (DFT) calculation, the